Electric bicycle laws: Japan

-Electric-assisted bicycles are treated as human-powered bicycles, while bicycles capable of propulsion by electric power alone face additional registration and regulatory requirements as mopeds.
+In Japan, Electric-assisted bicycles are treated as human-powered bicycles, while bicycles capable of propulsion by electric power alone face additional registration and regulatory requirements as mopeds.
 Requirements include electric power generation by a motor that cannot be easily modified, along with a power assist mechanism that operates safely and smoothly.
-In December 2008, The assist ratio was updated as follow:
+In December 2008, The assist ratio was updated as follows: